 When Noah Horning Martin was born on 5 July 1895, in Terre Hill, Lancaster, Pennsylvania, United States, his father, Christian Sauder Martin, was 31 and his mother, Catherine Ziemer Horning, was 25.
 He married Emma Hollinger Gehman on 24 February 1917, in Terre Hill, Lancaster, Pennsylvania, United States.
-They were the parents of at least 1 son.
+They were the parents of at least 2 sons and 1 daughter.
 He lived in Earl Township, Lancaster, Pennsylvania, United States in 1900 and East Earl, Earl Township, Lancaster, Pennsylvania, United States for about 10 years.
 He died on 1 May 1983, in Terre Hill, Lancaster, Pennsylvania, United States, at the age of 87, and was buried in Weaverland Mennonite Cemetery, East Earl, Earl Township, Lancaster, Pennsylvania, United States.

 Do you know Noah Horning?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account